 - 1. Follow the procedure in Before working inside your computer.

 - NOTE: Your computer's Service Tag is stored in the system board.
 You must enter the Service Tag in the BIOS setup program after you replace the system board.

 - NOTE: Replacing the system board removes any changes you have made to the BIOS using the BIOS setup program.
 You must make the appropriate changes again after you replace the system board.

+- NOTE: Before disconnecting the cables from the system board, note the location of the connectors so that you can reconnect the cables correctly after you replace the system board.

 - 2. Remove the stand.

 - 3. Remove the cable cover (optional).

 - 4. Remove the back cover.

-- 5. Remove the hard drive.
+- 5. Remove the system-board shield.

-- 6. Remove the system-board shield.
+- 6. Remove the memory module.

-- 7. Remove the memory modules.
+- 7. Remove the wireless card.

-- 8. Remove the wireless card.
+- 8. Remove the hard drive.

 - 9. Remove the M.2 2230 solid-state drive.

-- 10. Remove the M.2 2280 solid-state drive/Intel Optane memory.
+- 10. Remove the M.2 2280 solid-state drive/Intel Optane.

 - 11. Remove the heat sink.

 - 12. Remove the processor.

-- 13. Remove the coin-cell battery.
+- 13. Remove the coin-cell.

 - 14. Remove the bottom cover.

 - 15. Remove the rear-I/O bracket.